On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Details of Numerical Experiments

 We also experiment with two additional \(\{0,1\}\)-valued graphons.
 We create a checkerboard graphon with box-counting dimension $1$ but with extremely similar structure to the oscillatory Lipshitz graphon, and a Sierpiński carpet fractal \citep{sierpinski_carpet_citation} with box-counting dimension about $1.89$.
 We illustrate these graphons in Figure \ref{fig:three_graphon_extra}.

 \paragraph{Additional Experiment Details}

 For each graphon considered, we conduct 100 trials with independent random initializations, including both random weight initialization of the GNDE model and random input features.
-We report the mean and standard deviation of the results in Figures~\ref{fig:error_bars_graphon_main} and \ref{fig:error_bars_graphon_additional}.
-Specifically, we sample $\{a_k\}$ and $\{b_k\}$ i.i.d.\ from the uniform distribution on $[-1,1]$ and set $D=10$, except in the Hölder-$\tfrac{1}{2}$ graphon case, where we take the initial feature function as $\mathbf{Z}(u)=\sum_{k=1}^{D}a_k\cos(2\pi b_k u)$ with $a_k=a^k$ and $b_k=b^k$ with $a=1/\sqrt{b}$ and $a$ sampled i.i.d.\ from $[3,10]$.
-This construction yields an initial feature function that is Hölder-$\tfrac{1}{2}$ but lacks higher-order smoothness.
+Specifically, we sample $\{a_k\}$ and $\{b_k\}$ i.i.d.\ from the uniform distribution on $[-1,1]$ and generate initial conditions using random Fourier polynomials of degree $D = 10$, defined by $\tZ(u) := \sum_{k=1}^{D} a_k \cos(2 \pi k u) + b_k \sin(2 \pi k u)$.
+We compute the slope of the log-log line of best fit to approximate rate of convergence for each individual configuration and report the mean and standard deviation in Figures~\ref{fig:error_bars_graphon_main} and \ref{fig:error_bars_graphon_additional}.
+For the Hölder-$\tfrac{1}{2}$ graphon case, we take the initial feature function as $\tZ(u)=\sum_{k=1}^{D}a_k\cos(2\pi b_k u)$ with $a_k=a^k$ and $b_k=b^k$ with $a=1/\sqrt{b}$ and $a$ sampled i.i.d.\ from $[3,10]$.
+This construction approximates an initial feature function that is Hölder-$\tfrac{1}{2}$.
+While the finite truncation is smooth, for sufficiently large $D$ it exhibits the characteristic roughness of Hölder-$\tfrac{1}{2}$ functions with fast-growing derivatives.
+This altered feature function allows empirical verification of Theorem \ref{theorem: rate of Lipschitz} when the Hölder constants of both the graphon and the feature function are no longer $1$.

 All experiments were carried out locally on 4 Nvidia A4000 GPUs.
 As there is no training step, experiment runtimes are fast.

 \paragraph{Analysis}